sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 | no          | yes          | yes        |
 +-------------+--------------+------------+

-The ``DataProvider(string $methodName)`` attribute can be used on a test method to specify a static method that is declared in the same class as the test method as a :ref:`data provider <writing-tests-for-phpunit.data-providers>`.
+The ``DataProvider(string $methodName, bool $validateArgumentCount = true, bool $skipWhenEmpty = false)`` attribute can be used on a test method to specify a static method that is declared in the same class as the test method as a :ref:`data provider <writing-tests-for-phpunit.data-providers>`.

+By default, PHPUnit reports an error when a data provider returns no data sets.
+Setting ``skipWhenEmpty`` to ``true`` causes the test to be marked as skipped instead.
+This is useful when a data provider legitimately produces no data sets in certain environments, for example when the data depends on optional fixtures or platform-specific conditions.

 .. _appendixes.attributes.DataProviderExternal: